bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 =====================  =======  =================================================
 alias                  object   These specify the aliases of a bug that can be
                                 used instead of a bug number when acessing this bug.
-To set these, you should pass a hash as the value.
+To set these, you should pass an object as the value.
 The object may contain the following
                                 items:

                                 * ``add`` (array) Aliases to add to this field.